gulaszboy/TheLostStory/README.md

 Breakes every rule of programing ever created, yet fully works :D

+Humans and elves have always lived in peace, they worked with each other and lived in the same cities.
+It has changed with the orc raid, their strength was large enough to beat the Old kingdoms...
+The elves left the people, and hidden in the woods, they became wild forest elves.
+There were clumsy among people who were killing each other...
+Some were trying to oppose the orcs, but they weren't strong enough to deal with them.
+They were caught by orcs and passed to heavy work in mines, all insubordination was rewarded with a severe flogging.
+People living in the caves for years slowly got used to living in the dark.
+Everything changes with the accidental killing of an orc by a young man...

 One commit as i didnt know what git was at the time